rlfagan/SampleIonic/README.md

 This will download all the third party tools.

+## Additional iOS instructions

+After npm install, goto platforms/ios folder and depending on how old your repo is run **pod install**

+or

+**pod update**

+By default IBMTealeafDebug pod will be used.
+If you want to use IBMTealeaf pod then open the Podfile under platforms/ios and change pod 'IBMTealeafDebug' to pod 'IBMTealeaf'

 When building with xcode; in your xcode, go to File Menu >> Workspace Settings and select "Legacy Build System" for "Build System:"

 # Notes